 Biographical / Historical

-Altogether Frederick Wilson created designs for at least six different firms: Heaton, Butler and Bayne in London; Alfred Godwin and Company in Philadelphia; Tiffany Studios in New York City; The Gorham Manufacturing Company, Ecclesiastical Department in Providence, Rhode Island; The Los Angeles Art Glass Company; and The Judson Studios in Los Angeles.
+Though his name is largely linked to his work with Tiffany Studios, in his career of more than 50 years, Wilson was associated with at least six different firms: Heaton, Butler and Bayne, London, England; Alfred Godwin and Company, Philadelphia, Pennsylvania; Tiffany Studios, New York, New York; The Gorham Manufacturing Company, Providence, Rhode Island; The Los Angeles Art Glass Company; and The Judson Studios, Los Angeles, California.

 Jeffrey Rush Higgins is a great-grandson of Frederick Wilson.

 Duncan, A., Eidelberg, M., and Harris, N. (1989).
 "Masterworks of Louis Comfort Tiffany."
 New York: Abrams.